 As you add more power to your flash, you get more white light.
 That turns your red gel into pink light.
-If you want to turn a background red, then back off the power.
+If you want to turn the background red, then back off the power.

 You may need to adjust your aperture and ISO to let that lower power flash cover your background, which is part of the compromise of photography.
-On the other hand, maybe you need more than one flash with a red gel if you don't want to compromise you exposure settings.
+On the other hand, maybe you need more than one flash with a red gel if you don’t want to compromise your exposure settings.

 There’s always another way.
 You have choices.

 My Top Three Lessons From The Hot Shoe Diaries

 I see The Hot Shoe Diaries as a lesson in possibilities.
 Those small flashes can do much more than we were led to believe by reading the manual.
 It takes some imagination and creativity, but you can really bend and distort that light to do things the designers never considered.

 1: Get Your Flash Off Camera